galetaire/homesite-hns/README.md

 Because it is not an ICANN domain, GitHub will report that it doesn't work.
 Even though it will always show **"DNS Check in Progress,"** your site will still be online.
 It takes around 30 minutes to go live.

-## 5. Set Your Domain as the Address for Your Site
+## 5. Set Your Domain as the Address for Your Site: Yeil <-> GitHub

 Finally, connect Yeil with GitHub.
 In your Yeil DNS zone, click **New record** for your domain and add an **A** record: